MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 All forms of academic dishonesty are dealt with harshly.
 If the course refers some matter to the Administrative Board and the outcome for some student is Admonish, Probation, Requirement to Withdraw, or Recommendation to Dismiss, the course reserves the right to impose local sanctions on top of that outcome for that student that may include, but not be limited to, a failing grade for work submitted or for the course itself.

-For more information on the specific UvA rules see [Fraude, plagiaat en bronvermelding](http://studentenserviceplein.uva.nl/serviceplein/content/fraude-plagiaat-en-bronvermelding/fraude-en-plagiaatregeling.html) or [Plagiarism and fraud](http://studentenserviceplein.uva.nl/en/service-point/content/plagiarism-and-fraud/plagiarism-and-fraud.html)
+For more information on the specific UvA rules see: [Fraude, plagiaat en bronvermelding](http://studentenserviceplein.uva.nl/serviceplein/content/fraude-plagiaat-en-bronvermelding/fraude-en-plagiaatregeling.html) or: [Plagiarism and fraud](http://studentenserviceplein.uva.nl/en/service-point/content/plagiarism-and-fraud/plagiarism-and-fraud.html)

-## Books
+# Books

 No books are required for this course.
-However, you may want to supplement your preparation for or review of some lectures with self-assigned readings relevant to those lectures' content from either of the books below.
-We have a selection of books available.
-Feel free to browse these books for extra information.
-The assistants should know where to find them.
+However, we do have a number of books available for you to read during office hours.
+You are welcome to pick up one of these and read them as a preparation for or review of one of the lectures.